 Perhaps head there on the weekend for the Nimbin Market, held on every forth and fifth Sunday of the month.
 The rest of the time the town is home to plenty of quirky boutiques and shopfronts, including the Nimbin Hemp Embassy, plus some colourful murals and new-age cafes.

 Not far from Bangalow is the Cape Byron Distillery, a producer of fine gins and liqueurs, and soon also whiskey.
-While only guide dogs are allowed on the regular tours, well-behaved pet dogs are welcome to join you for a tasting on the balcony.
+While only guide dogs are allowed on the regular tours, socialised pet dogs on a lead are welcome to join you for a tasting on the balcony.

 I didn’t get a chance to visit while I was in Byron, but their location surrounded by rainforest and a macadamia orchard looks gorgeous.
 Bookings are essential.